 With 3 billion base pairs, we end up with 12 billion columns, and one row per sample.
 In Pilosa, the combination of index width and

-slice width affects parallel performance, as well as the number of open files.
-We took this opportunity to experiment with the slice width and found that increasing from our default size of 220 to 223 was a good balance.
+shard width affects parallel performance, as well as the number of open files.
+We took this opportunity to experiment with the shard width and found that increasing from our default size of 220 to 223 was a good balance.

 Sequenced genomes are the main entity in the index, but we can do more than that!
 For example, base pairs on chromosome 1 are all stored in the first billion or so columns (chromosome 1 is about 250M base pairs long).
 We can store a special “mask” bitmap that is all ones for those columns, and zero elsewhere.
 Do this for each of the 25 chromosomes (1-22, X, Y, and mitochondrial), and you gain the ability to select only base pairs on a given chromosome.
 Similarly, any gene that lives in a known region on a chromosome can be given a mask bitmap.